-2. Children are Not Decorative Pieces
+2. Children Are Not Decorative Pieces

 Children should not be treated as accessories by parents.
-They cannot be treated as an object to show off in social circles.
+They cannot be treated as objects to show off in social circles.
 By setting unrealistic goals, they tend to exploit their own children and bring disappointment for themselves and ruin the lives of their own kids.
 They should be treated with respect as independent individuals and need to be loved and understood.

-3. Education is Not a Special Favour But a Right
+3. Education Is Not a Special Favour But a Right